J Nash Has Obtained a Material Good

 On the advice of top showbiz chum S Campbell, who’s had his own Touch for a while now and encouragingly hasn’t yet set it alight, I’ve been using the friendly aggregatory sort of of thing Appshopper.
 You still have to lurch into the wretched official shop for the last stage (one item at a time, obv, though at least it properly queues the actual game downloads) but it’s made finding Touch games less revolting.
 If you know of any better place, bung it in a comment down below.
 (Ach, yes, that was the other thing: I’ve added comments, which is bound to go well.)

 Anyway.
-Let’s see what happens with this exciting new device as I encounter for the first time games made this century or something.
+Let’s see what happens with this exciting new machine as I encounter for the first time games made this century or something.
 Will I discover a horizonless world of spectacular gaming in a new medium?
 Will I sit there pressing the Home button repeatedly and saying, “Blam!
 Blam!
 Oh no, not the power-up that turns all the invaders into a grid of icons again”?
 Will I manage to catch fire once more somehow?
 One thing’s for sure, I really hate yawping beaks and the iTunes Shop.

 (Brackety postscript tip bonus: if your browser supports search shortcuts, paste this link to examine Appshopper for iPhone/Touch games only.)